orientino/minimal-snippets/README.md

 # Pytorch Snippets
-Collection of simple-to-understand snippets for ML research using Pytorch-Lightning.
+Collection of simple-to-understand snippets for ML research using Pytorch

 ## CIFAR
-100 self-contained lines to achieve ~94% test accuracy with ResNet18 using training, validation, and test split.
+100 self-contained lines to achieve ~94% test accuracy with ResNet18 using training, validation, and test split